The Crispiani Method of Cognitive Motor Training & Activity Gym Exercises

 Using the SPARK study database, the largest ASD sample in the United States, Bhat, 2020 found that at least 86.9% of the children with ASD are at risk for DCD throughout childhood and adolescence.
 Yet, only 31.6% of children were receiving physical therapy services (Bhat, 2020).

-In this 6-hour workshop, Professor Piero Crispiani and Dr. Eleonora Palmieri present The Crispiani Method of cognitive-motor movement developed and revised in Italy over the past 40 years.
+In this 6-hour workshop, Professor Piero Crispiani and Dr. Eleonora Palmieri present Level I The Crispiani Method of cognitive-motor movement developed and revised in Italy over the past 40 years.
 This training was conducted live online via Zoom worldwide in November, 2020.
+Participation in this Level I of training is a pre-requisite to taking the Activity Gym 2-hour Training April 19, 2021.

 Key Principles (Adapted from The Crispiani Method 2016)